osate/osate2/alisa/org.osate.alisa.help/help/markdown/AnalysisResultFormat.md

 * *ModelElement*: reference to the instance model target on which the analysis is to be performed, typically the instance model root

+* *ResultType*: The ResultType of the analysis invocation, i.e., *error* if the execution failed to complete, or *TBD*.

 * *Results*: a collection of Result object one for each analysis instance being run, e.g., one Result object for each mode that the analysis is run.

 * *Diagnostics*: a collection of Diagnostic objects providing messages regarding the analysis.